Frequently Asked Questions

 a conventional farm with acres of fields or pasture.

-Rather we are a small family homestead in a
+Rather we are a small family homestead or hobby farm in a

 garden -- our little garden patches -- that the children